 - Compel the human resources department to investigate your complaint immediately.

-- Ensure that the investigation must be kept confidential by fellow employees, supervisors, and management in situations where it is proper to do so.
+- Ensure that the investigation must be kept confidential by fellow employees, supervisors, and management.

 - Express your cooperation to resolve the problem objectively and immediately without resorting to gossips.

-If all else fails, if you think you cannot trust your supervisor or human resources manager, then, you can contact the U.S. Equal Employment Opportunity Commission (EEOC) to help you enforce anti-discrimination laws.
+If you think you cannot trust your supervisor or human resources manager, then you can contact the U.S. Equal Employment Opportunity Commission (EEOC) to help you enforce anti-discrimination laws.

 Related Article: Coping with Racial Discrimination in the Workplace